-Global Advisors on Smokefree Policy (GASP) is a 40-year old nonprofit resource center, dedicated to promoting smokefree air and tobacco-free lives.
-GASP is funded by government grants, private foundations and donations.
+&lt;sup>1 Global Advisors on Smokefree Policy (GASP) is a 40-year old nonprofit resource center, dedicated to promoting smokefree air and tobacco-free lives.
+GASP is funded by the New Jersey State Department of Health, private foundations and donations.